Why Organic farmers are doing great in West Bengal - GetBengal story

 In some places the fertility of the land has also gone down and small farmers put urea and others to make the soil fertile, a lot of funds go into it but they mostly loan the amount needed to get the profit from the produce.
 The soil needs minimum 1 to 2 years to revive its nutrients but those who depend on agriculture and its produce cannot risk waiting so long.
 Many have got help from the NGOs to gain funds and assistance and have waited for the soil to regain its fertility.
 In the long run it has been proven that organic farming leads to greater yield as well.”

 In West Bengal, paddy is the principal crop.
 For sustainable agriculture, seeds need to be produced in the region or else the hybrid seeds need to be bought every time.
 Many movements are taking place to promote the usage of natural seeds instead of the hybrid ones.
 Under Susthai Krishi in Sundarbans, many seed banks are taking shape.
 Anupam Pal, Debol Deb are working on homegrown seeds, protecting the local types of paddies and giving the seeds to the farmers for free.
 Green gram beans in Sundarbans and red lentils in Murshidabad, both are grown organically.
 Growing vegetables is still done mostly in a hybrid manner.
-The State Agricultural Marketing Department is constructing a seven-storied supermarket for selling organic vegetables, named ‘Joibo Haat’ (‘joibo’ means ‘organic’ in Bengali) in New Town.
-It will provide space to farmers to sell vegetables.
-A food court and a laboratory will also be housed there.
-The ground, first and second floors will house the organic market.
-The third floor will house an organic food court.
-The fifth floor will house the advanced laboratory and an office.
-On the sixth floor, a guest house will be set up.
+The State Agricultural Marketing Department has constructed a seven-storied supermarket for selling organic vegetables, named ‘Joibo Haat’ (‘joibo’ means ‘organic’ in Bengali) in New Town.
+It provides space to farmers to sell vegetables.
+It also houses a food court and a laboratory.
+The ground, first, and second floors are for the organic market.
+The third floor houses an organic food court.
+The fifth floor houses the advanced laboratory and an office.
+On the sixth floor, a guest house is there.

 Bhairab Saini, an organic rice farmer, said, “Paddy is mainly grown in Bengal and other products which come from paddy such as puffed rice, chiwda, khoi etc are sold along with rice in the organic markets.
 Oil and lentils are also produced but in a comparatively lower rate.
 These products are supplied to 11 states in 15 counters, in places such as Bangalore, Chennai, Coimbatore, Mumbai, Ahmedabad etc. Almost 350 types of paddies are grown in Bengal, and about 10 to 12 types of paddies are grown commercially such as Red Basmati rice, Black Basmati rice, Gobindo bhog, Mohanshal, Bohurupi, etc, the farming takes place in Sonamukhi block, Bankura, where I work mostly.”